discodavey/elife-vendor-workflow-config/elife_produciton_workflow_proposal_june_2015.md

 ####Volume:
 Expectation is that less than 10% of content will go through this process.

-##final delivery of files - process
-There needs to be a mechanism of either informing the publishing platform to pick up the files from the revisions bucket OR for the final sign off from production to be the indication that final files should be delivered somewhere different, to kick off the publishing process.
-The production system knows to strip/ignore the revision number from the zip file, this is only used for production tracking of content.

 ##Non research article content
 The key components of non-research content are: